 Cameron is an experienced solo acoustic performer and teacher based in the Blue Mountains.
 He has over twenty years of experience as a professional guitar player in which he has developed a fluid and expressive style.
 Cameron has a passion for the pure, soothing sound of the guitar and is equally at home playing and teaching classical and modern styles.
 He has a degree majoring in music from Monash University in Melbourne and is a registered teacher with the AMEB.

 Michael O'Donnell - Violin, Viola & Ukulele

 After completing his Bachelor of Music Michael moved to Sydney and has been playing violin and viola professionally since 2012.
 He first got his taste for performing when he started playing violin with acrobats in a circus.
 He regularly performs in his gypsy jazz band The Squeezebox Trio who have toured up and down the east coast of Australia and will play New Zealand later this year.
 He also organises and writes for his own Pickpockets & Rascals orchestra, a 20-piece ensemble who perform twice a year.

-In his classes at the Joan Sutherland Centre Teaches, Mick teaches privately and runs two ensemble classes.
+In his classes at the Joan Sutherland Centre Teaches, Mick teaches privately and runs a small String Ensemble.
 While he is happy to take you through exams he also stresses the importance of playing with others.

 Lyn Phillips - Voice, Piano & Musicianship

 L. Mus.
 A. , A. Mus.
 A. ,Perf Cert

 Lyn is a singing, piano and musicianship teacher who shares a birthday with Beethoven (minus a few years!)
 She moved to the Blue Mountains in 2009 after many years on the NSW far north coast, having previously worked at the Clarence Valley Conservatorium (Grafton) and as a private teacher in Yamba.